Monolingualism: Vocabulary size and verbal fluency

 According to a study on lexical access, monolinguals often maintain a wider vocabulary in a target language relative to a comparable bilingual, and that increases the efficiency of word retrieval in monolinguals.
 Monolinguals also access words more often than bilinguals in a target language.

 In letter fluency tasks, monolinguals in the study were also able to respond with more words to the letter cue than bilinguals, but such an effect was not seen in bilinguals with a high vocabulary score.

 Also, monolinguals performed better than bilinguals on verbal fluency in the study.
 If the vocabulary abilities were made to be more comparable, however, many of the differences would disappear, indicating that vocabulary size may be a factor that moderated a person's performance in verbal fluency and naming tasks.
 The same study also found that bilinguals, in a version of the letter fluency task that placed more demand on executive control, performed better than monolinguals.
 Thus, once vocabulary abilities were controlled, bilinguals performed better on letter fluency possibilities by the enhanced frontal executive processes in the brain.

-It is important to note here that bilinguals' overall vocabulary size in both languages combined was equivalent to monolinguals' in one language.
-While monolinguals may excel in vocabulary size for the one language they speak, their vocabulary content is not greater [clarification needed].
+It is important to note here that bilinguals' overall vocabulary size in both languages combined was equivalent to monolinguals' in one language, even though monolinguals may excel in vocabulary size for the one language they speak.
 Bilinguals may have smaller vocabularies in each individual language, but when their vocabularies were combined, the content size was approximately similar to that of the monolingual.
 Monolingual children demonstrated larger vocabulary scored than their bilingual peers, but bilingual children's vocabulary scores still increased with age, just like the monolingual children's vocabulary scores (Core et al., 2011).
 Despite a variation in vocabulary scores, there was absolutely no difference between monolingual and bilingual children in terms of total vocabulary size and total vocabulary gains (Core et al., 2011).
 Bilingual children and monolingual children have the same vocabulary size and gain the same vocabulary knowledge.